DIY California small claims

 You need a system.

-ClaimKit was built for two people: the individual who got burned, and the small business owner who's owed money.
+ClaimKit Help was built for two people: the individual who got burned, and the small business owner who's owed money.

 Individuals